 If you have any concerns about your treatment, please notify your Radiation Therapist, who will organise for you to meet with your Doctor or the Nurse as soon as possible.

-Chemotherapy is available at the Northern Cancer Institute, located in the adjacent building from Northern Beaches Cancer Care.
+Chemotherapy is available at the Northern Beaches Hospital, located less than a 3 minute drive down the road from Northern Beaches Cancer Care.

 Chemotherapy and Hormone Therapy have complementary roles to the use of surgery and radiotherapy, both in the initial treatment and in the palliation of symptoms.